- The reality of the SAP Partnership Program is far different than what is usually presented.

 - They ostensibly serve as a signal to customers that the solution works with SAP.
 SAP puts minimal effort into the certification process.

-- In many cases, we have observed different software vendors have become certified by only passing a single field from sap to their system and back.
+- We have observed different software vendors have become certified by only passing a single field from sap to their system and back in many cases.

 - SAP has shockingly little quality control on the vendors that it certifies.